 Week 10

-Detailed weekly timeline is provided.
-All critical deadlines are noted on the timeline.
-Responsibility for key tasks is clearly delegated to specific team members when necessary.

-Conclusion.

-(~one short paragraph): What are the most significant challenges you see for your group’s research?
+Conclusion

 The most significant challenge within this experimentation is the engineering of a container which both holds a pressure of gas / plasma and allows for experimentation with waves of sound.
 The configuration for the gas containment vessel using a waterproof speaker with a smooth concave surface is a new design which will be used to test new theories on the application of sound, physics and chemistry in aerospace engineering.
 To maintain a cost-effective experiment and to promote a scientific engineering process, much of the testing equipment will be manufactured in-house using faculty and student supplies and workmanship.